phpList/phplist3/README.md

 Step 5.
 Go to http://yourdomain/lists/admin/ and choose the Upgrade link

 Step 6.
-Click the link in this page.
+Click the link on this page.

 This process may take quite a while if your database is large.
 Don't interrupt it.